Why Do Eyelashes Fall Out? Understanding the Lash Shedding Cycle

 The longest of the three stages is the telogen phase, also known as the resting phase, lasting up to 3 months.
 In this phase, the follicle becomes inactive, and no new growth occurs.
 The lash stays in place until it naturally sheds.
 It’s completely normal to lose 1-5 lashes a day during this phase, as the lashes are preparing to fall out to make room for new growth.
 A fresh lash will begin growing from the same follicle, starting the cycle over again.

-These are the oldest lashes.
-They are typically the longest and thickest because they are fully matured.
-Once they shed, they make room for new lashes to begin the cycle again, starting from the same follicle.
+These are the oldest lashes and most mature, they are typically the longest and thickest.
+Once they shed, they make room for new lashes to begin the cycle again, starting from the same follicle and restarting the cycle.

-Once a lash sheds during the telogen phase, it is replaced by a new one that begins the anagen phase of growth.
-This continuous cycle ensures a healthy rotation of lashes, with new ones growing as the old ones fall out.
+The Cycle Repeats After a lash sheds during the telogen phase, a new lash immediately enters the anagen phase of growth.
+This continuous process ensures a healthy rotation of lashes, allowing old lashes to be replaced with new, strong ones over time.

 Speed of the Shedding Cycle and Seasonal Shedding